 Sometimes, I will leave that a minute or two to settle and then mix again, to make sure there are no chunks.
 However, it’s not 100% necessary unless it’s particularly clumpy.

 I’ve found that half an hour is the absolute minimum time I’d suggest to allow the chia pudding to thicken.
 For the best results, though, I recommend leaving them for a minimum of 2 hours.
 Most often, I will meal prep my chia pudding, so it is left overnight before using even the first portion.

-When ready, the chia pudding should be thick, creamy and pudding-like with a gelatinous texture.
-If you’re finding that it’s still a bit too liquidy, then you can always add an extra tiny amount of chia seeds and leave to set for an additional half-hour ( minimum).
+When ready, the chia pudding should be thick, creamy, and pudding-like with a gelatinous texture.
+If you’re finding that it’s still a bit too liquidy, then you can always add an extra tiny amount of chia seeds and leave it to set for an additional half-hour (minimum).